 And for the man who put this all together, who gave us the opportunity to share ten wonderful days on safari, the hunting gods came smiling as he took on a few more than usual.
 Together with PH, Ed Wilson, Brett hunted a superb Scimitar Horned Oryx, an old dark Giraffe bull, Vita-Darted a White Rhino and brought down the largest bird in the world, which Ed kindly reminded us cannot fly and for that reason did not count.
 No ways Wilson.
 Anything at 400 yards counts!

-Like we said, there was “some” hunting done by a fun-loving bunch of pranksters who left us grinning from ear to ear with stomach muscles in tatters from all the laughter along the way.
+As we said, there was “some” hunting done by a fun-loving bunch of pranksters who left us grinning from ear to ear with stomach muscles in tatters from all the laughter along the way.
 They filled their tags with distinction and gave it horns from sun-up to well after midnight each evening.
-They lived, laughed and hunted, like there was no tomorrow.
+They lived, laughed and hunted like there was no tomorrow.

 And we can’t wait to do it all again come March 2019!

 For more information and current updates about John X Safaris; follow us on Twitter, connect with us on Facebook, subscribe to our YouTube Channel and visit our Website.